Owning A Joint Checking Account With Your Child: A Road to Responsibility or A Road to Disaster?

 If you have more than one child, the addition of one child as a joint owner on your bank account may cause the other child or children to feel slighted and elder financial abuse could be alleged.

 For many of the pros of opening a joint account with your child, an alternative exists that far outweighs these pros.
-Your alternative could be to give your child Durable Power of Attorney (See: What is a Durable Power of Attorney Anyway?).
+Your alternative could be to give your child Durable Power of Attorney.
 This gives them legal authority to act on your behalf.
 More importantly, the account remains with you and if your child abuses their authority, they can be held accountable.